bugg-resources/bugg-cm4-firmware/README.md

 # bugg-cm4-firmware

-This is part of a project developing a fully autonomous ecosystem monitoring device.
-The full details of an earlier version of the device is described in an [academic paper](https://www.biorxiv.org/content/early/2017/12/18/236075).
-This page focuses on the details of the software running on a newer embedded device called [Bugg](https://www.bugg.xyz/).
+[Bugg](https://www.bugg.xyz/) is a research project developing technologies for fully autonomous eco-acoustic monitoring.

+Bugg recording devices are based on the Raspberry Pi Compute Module 4 (CM4) and record, (optionally) compress, and robustly upload audio data from the field to a server.
+This repository contains all the custom firmware running on the CM4, and assumes the module is inserted into the custom Bugg PCBs.

+This project was built on an earlier prototype described in an [academic paper](https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13089) which should be cited when using this work.

 ## Code design